seaweeddol/Pokedex/README.md

 # Pokedex
-Pokedex built with CSS.
-Connection to Pokemon database and search functionality to be added. https://seaweeddol.github.io/Pokedex/
+Pokedex built with HTML and CSS which connects to PokéAPI https://seaweeddol.github.io/Pokedex/

 # Current Version